Daniyal-27/Daniyal-27/README.md

   <alt="Daniyal Amir" width="200" />
 </p>

 Welcome to my GitHub!
-I’m an enthusiastic **AI/ML Developer** passionate about building intelligent systems and solving real-world problems using computer vision and machine learning. 🚀
+I’m an enthusiastic **AI/ML Developer** from Pakistan passionate about building intelligent systems and solving real-world problems using computer vision and machine learning. 🚀

 ---